Web colors: Converting RGB to hexadecimal

 RGB values are usually given in the 0–255 range; if they are in the 0–1 range, the values are multiplied by 255 before conversion.
 This number divided by sixteen (integer division; ignoring any remainder) gives the first hexadecimal digit (between 0 and F, where the letters A to F represent the numbers 10 to 15.
 See hexadecimal for more details).
 The remainder gives the second hexadecimal digit.
 For instance, the RGB value 58 (as shown in the previous example of hex triplets) divides into 3 groups of 16, thus the first digit is 3.
 A remainder of ten gives the hexadecimal number 3A.
 Likewise, the RGB value 201 divides into 12 groups of 16, thus the first digit is C. A remainder of nine gives the hexadecimal number C9.
 This process is repeated for each of the three color values.

 Conversion between number bases is a common feature of calculators, including both hand-held models and the software calculators bundled with most modern operating systems.
 Web-based tools specifically for converting color values are also available.

 HTML color names

-Recent W3C specifications of color names distinguishes between basic and extended colors.
-In HTML and XHTML, colors can be used for text, background color, frame borders, tables, and individual table cells.
+Recent W3C specifications of color names distinguish between basic and extended colors.
+In HTML and XHTML, colors can be used for text, background, frame borders, tables, and individual table cells.